 What is the difference between the juried program and the curated program?

 The juried program presents work selected by the jury, representative of the best computer-generated content in the world.
 The curated program is used to round out the final show with invite-only special presentations.

 Why must the credits be no more than seven seconds?

 To maintain the pace of the Electronic Theater program for the sake of our participants, SIGGRAPH conference policy requires that all credit sections for accepted entries must be seven seconds or less.

 My animation makes use of commercially recorded music.
 Is that OK?

 You are responsible for securing the necessary permissions and licenses for audio material that is contained in your work.
 If your music was not created originally for your content, or if you are using another person’s music, you must obtain the necessary permissions or required licenses.
 We will not purchase these rights for you.

 No. You are responsible for your registration.
 Once the contributor recognition policy becomes available, it will be linked here.
-Check back in February 2022.
+Check back at the end of January 2023.

 Why are your technical requirements so specific?